u-Kuro/Kanshi-Anime-Recommender/README.md

 That said, the app allows you to <b>customize your recommendation algorithm</b>, including the option to <b>choose your own features (genres, tags, etc.)</b> and to <b>assign weights</b>.
 </p>
 <p>
-If you're struggling to decide on your next watch, this tool can assist you in discovering new anime that precisely match your preferences. it's also <b>free</b> and <b>runs locally</b> for your convenience.
+If you're struggling to decide on what to see, this tool can assist you in discovering something new that precisely match your preferences. it's also <b>free</b> and <b>runs locally</b> for your convenience.
 </p>
 <h2 align="center"></h2>